Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 6. Tera Manzil Temple

 An important landmark in Rishikesh, also called as the Trimbakeshwar temple or Kailash Niketan temple, is uniquely designed with thirteen symmetric storeys, where each floor houses multiple idols of gods and goddesses that are worshipped.
-It is present at a photographic site at the far end of the Lakshman Jhula, on the banks of river Ganga.
+It is present at a photographic site at the far end of the Lakshman Jhula, on the banks of the river Ganga.

 7. Kunjapuri Temple